Gillian's Wonderland Pier: History

 In January 2021 Gillian's was under foreclosure but the Gillian family announced they would still be open for the 2021 season.
 On March 30 they announced they were teaming up with Icona Hotel owners to enhance the park.

 Gillian's Wonderland Pier is famous for its 144 ft Giant Wheel, one of the largest Ferris wheels on the east coast.

 On August 9, 2024, owner Jay Gillian announced that Gillian's Wonderland Pier would close its doors after the 2024 season, saying it was no longer a viable business.
 The park closed for the final time on October 13 of that year.
 The closure would spark opposition and a petition was created to save the pier from its demise.

 On November 13, 2024, 1 month after the park's closure, property owner Eustace Mita revealed his plans to convert the property into an Icona resort, later Icona in Wonderland.
 The proposed resort consists of 252 rooms, retail space along the boardwalk, and keeping the Carousel and Giant Wheel attractions from the closed pier.
-Mita plans to start construction in early 2025 and be ready to open it by 2027.
+Mita was hoping to start construction in early 2025 and have the project completed by 2027.

+On August 21, 2025, during a city council meeting, the plan was rejected in a 6–1 vote, in which now the future of the property remains uncertain.
+Mita had the property up for sale starting with $25 million at the least, but has been put on hold until further notice.